DW0RKiN/Floating-point-Library-for-Z80/README.md

 Data files ( *.tab ) must be included manually.
 They must be aligned to the address divisible by 256.

-The __FDIV__ operation has lower precision, where the lowest bit of the mantissa may not be valid.
+The `FDIV` operation has lower precision, where the lowest bit of the mantissa may not be valid.

-The __FLN__ function has lower accuracy, where the lowest bit of the mantissa may not be valid bit.
+The `FLN` function has lower accuracy, where the lowest bit of the mantissa may not be valid bit.
 When input with exponent -1, the result gets even worse.
+The natural logarithmic auxiliary tables (`fln.tab`) do not have a size divisible by 256.
+It is best to include them last.

     call  fadd          ; HL = HL + DE
     call  faddp         ; HL = HL + DE, HL and DE have the same signs